docker/docs/docker-hub/billing/faq.md

 ### How do I downgrade from a Team plan to a Free plan?

 Before you downgrade to a Free Team plan, you must convert all private repositories to public repositories and update the organization details to reflect features available in the Free plan.
 For example, you may need to reduce the number of team members.
-For information on what’s included in the Free plan, see [Docker Hub Pricing](https://hub.docker.com/pricing){: target="_blank" class="_"}.
+For information on what’s included in the Free plan, see [Docker Pricing](https://www.docker.com/pricing){: target="_blank" class="_"}.

 For information on how to downgrade from a Team plan to a Free plan, see [Downgrade from Team to a Free plan](/downgrade.md#downgrade-from-team-to-a-free-plan).

 ### How do I downgrade from Pro to a Free plan?

 Before you downgrade to a Free plan, ensure that your account details are updated to reflect features available in the Free plan.
 For example, you may need to convert any private repositories to public repositories.
-For information on what’s included in the Free plan, see [Docker Hub Pricing](https://hub.docker.com/pricing){: target="_blank" class="_"}.
+For information on what’s included in the Free plan, see [Docker Pricing](https://www.docker.com/pricing){: target="_blank" class="_"}.

 For information on how to downgrade from Pro to a Free plan, see [Downgrade from Pro to a Free plan](/downgrade.md#downgrade-from-pro-to-a-free-plan).